 5. The DNS Query message is forwarded to the Local DNS Server and handled as described in following:

 - For Option C, the target address of the DNS Query is the IP address of the Local DNS Server.
 The DNS Query is forwarded to the Local DNS Server by UL CL/BP and Local PSA.
-The Local DNS Server resolves the FQDN of the DNS query by itself or communicates with other DNS server to recursively resolve the EAS IP address.
+The Local DNS Server resolves the FQDN of the DNS Query by itself or communicates with other DNS server to recursively resolve the EAS IP address.

-- For Option D: The Local PSA sends the DNS traffic to the Local DNS Server that resolves the FQDN target of the DNS query by itself or that communicates with a C-DNS server to recursively resolve the EAS IP address.
+- For Option D: The Local PSA sends the DNS traffic to the Local DNS Server that resolves the FQDN target of the DNS Query by itself or that communicates with a C-DNS server to recursively resolve the EAS IP address.

 NOTE 4: The Local PSA can send the DNS traffic to the Local DNS Server via tunnelling or via IP address replacement.
 If IP address replacement is used, the SMF sends the IP address of the Local DNS Server to the Local PSA and instructs the Local PSA to modify the packet's destination IP address (corresponding to EASDF) to that of the Local DNS Server.